aws-samples/easy-model-deployer/README.md

 Notes: Get complete parameters by ```emd deploy --help``` and find the values of the required parameters [here](docs/en/supported_models.md)
 When you see "Waiting for model: ...",  it means the deployment task has started, you can quit the current task by ctrl+c.
 ![alt text](docs/images/emd-deploy.png)
+Notes: For more details about the deployment parameters, please refer to [Deployment parameters](docs/en/deployment.md).

 #### Check deployment status.
 ```bash